Antinatalism: Christianity and Gnosticism

-Daoism
+Taoism

-Robbert Zandbergen compares modern antinatalism to Daoism, stating that they both "view the development of consciousness as an aberration in an otherwise fluid and fluent universe marked by some sense of non-human harmony, stability and tranquility."
-According to Zandbergen, antinatalism and Daoism view human consciousness as something that cannot be fixed, for example by returning to a more harmonious way of life, but rather it has to be undone.
+Robbert Zandbergen compares modern antinatalism to Taoism, stating that they both "view the development of consciousness as an aberration in an otherwise fluid and fluent universe marked by some sense of non-human harmony, stability and tranquility."
+According to Zandbergen, antinatalism and Taoism view human consciousness as something that cannot be fixed, for example, by returning to a more harmonious way of life, but rather it has to be undone.
 Humans are tasked with a project of a peaceful, non-violent dismantling of consciousness.
-From the Daoist perspective, consciousness is purpose-driven, which goes against the spontaneous and unconscious flow of the Dao, hence humans have an imperative to return to the Dao.
-Humans have to do it spontaneously, and it cannot be brought about from "the outside" (the Dao, the Heaven, or anything else).
-Zandbergen quotes John S. Major et al. 2010 to make the parallel between Daoism and antinatalism even clearer:
+From the Taoist perspective, consciousness is purpose-driven, which goes against the spontaneous and unconscious flow of the Tao.
+Hence, humans have an imperative to return to the Tao.
+Humans have to do it spontaneously, and it cannot be brought about from "the outside" (the Tao, the Heaven, or anything else).
+Zandbergen quotes John S. Major et al. 2010 to make the parallel between Taoism and antinatalism even clearer:

-Ice is better once it melts; how much better if it had never been frozen.

-Water is a traditional representation of the Dao, as it flows without shape.
-Ice represents the arrest of the natural flow of the Dao in rigid human consciousness.
-Daoist sages return to the flow like ice melting to water.
-But it would have been better if human consciousness never appeared.
+Water is a traditional representation of the Tao, as it flows without shape.
+Ice represents the arrest of the natural flow of the Tao in rigid human consciousness.
+Taoist sages return to the flow like ice melting to water.
+But it would have been better if human consciousness never had appeared.